Spanning Properties of Yao and $\Theta$-Graphs in the Presence of Constraints: Introduction

 \section{Introduction}

-A geometric graph $G$ is a graph whose vertices are points in the plane and whose edges are line segments between pairs of points.
+A geometric graph $G$ is a weighted graph whose vertices are points in the plane and whose edges are line segments between pairs of points.
 Every edge is weighted by the Euclidean distance between its endpoints.
 The distance between two vertices $u$ and $v$ in $G$, denoted by $d_G(u, v)$, is defined as the sum of the weights of the edges along the shortest path between $u$ and $v$ in $G$.
 A subgraph $H$ of $G$ is a $t$-spanner of $G$ (for $t\geq 1$) if for each pair of vertices $u$ and $v$, $d_H(u, v) \leq t \cdot d_G(u, v)$.
 The smallest value $t$ for which $H$ is a $t$-spanner is the {\em spanning ratio} or {\em stretch factor}.
 The graph $G$ is referred to as the {\em underlying graph} of $H$.
 The spanning properties of various geometric graphs have been studied extensively in the literature (see \cite{BS11,NS-GSN-06} for a comprehensive overview of the topic).
-We look at a specific type of geometric spanner: $\theta$-graphs.
+We look at two specific types of geometric spanners: Yao-graphs and $\theta$-graphs.

+Introduced independently by Flinchbaugh and Jones~\cite{FJ81} and Yao~\cite{Y82}, Yao-graphs partition the plane around each vertex into $m$ disjoint cones, each having aperture $\theta = 2 \pi/m$.
+The Yao-graph with $m$ cones (also denoted as the $Y_m$-graph) is constructed in the following way: for each cone of each vertex $u$, connect $u$ to the vertex $v$ that is closest to $u$.
+However, neither Flinchbaugh and Jones nor Yao proved that these graphs are spanners.
+To the best of our knowledge, the first such proof was given by Alth{\"o}fer~\etal~\cite{A93}, who proved that for every spanning ratio $t > 1$, there exists an $m$ such that the $Y_m$-graph is a $t$-spanner.
+It appears that a similar result was already known by that time, since Clarkson~\cite{C87} remarked in 1987 that the $Y_{12}$-graph is a $(1 + \sqrt{3})$-spanner, though without providing a proof or reference.

+In 2004, Bose~\etal~\cite{BMNSZ04} provided a more precise bound on the spanning ratio.
+They showed that Yao-graphs with at least 9 cones have spanning ratio at most $1 / (\cos \theta - \sin \theta)$.
+This was later strengthened to show that Yao-graphs with at least 7 cones are $1 / \left( 1 - 2 \sin (\theta/2) \right)$-spanners~\cite{BDDOSSW12Arxiv}.
+Recently, Damian and Raudonis~\cite{DR12} showed that the $Y_6$-graph is a $17.64$-spanner, which was later improved to $5.8$~\cite{BBDFKORTVX14}.
+Bose~\etal~\cite{BDDOSSW12} showed that the $Y_4$-graph has spanning ratio at most $8 \sqrt{2} \cdot (26 + 23 \sqrt{2}) \approx 663$ and Barba~\etal~\cite{BBDFKORTVX14} showed that the $Y_5$-graph is a $\left( 2 + \sqrt{3} \right)$-spanner.
+In the same paper, they also improved the upper bound on the spanning ratio of Yao-graphs with an odd number of cones to $1 / \left( 1 - 2 \sin (3\theta/8) \right)$.
+On the other hand, when a Yao-graph has fewer than 4 cones, El~Molla~\cite{E09} showed that there is no constant $t$ such that it is a $t$-spanner.